-The Bachelor Farmaceutische Wetenschappen programme is offered by the Department of Chemistry & Pharmaceutical Sciences of the Faculty of Science of VU Amsterdam.
+The Master Drug Discovery and Safety programme is offered by the Department of Chemistry & Pharmaceutical Sciences of the Faculty of Science of VU Amsterdam.
 The dean of the Faculty has the responsibility for all programmes of the Faculty.
-This Bachelor programme is part of the Bachelor College of Natural Sciences and Mathematics of this Faculty.
-The director of the programme is responsible for the delivery and quality of the programme.
+This Master programme is part of the Graduate School of Natural Sciences and Mathematics of this Faculty.
+The programme director is responsible for the delivery and quality of the programme.
 The programme director is assisted by the programme coordinator and study advisor.
-The Programme Committee for both the Bachelor Farmaceutische Wetenschappen and the Master Drug Discovery and Safety programmes, being composed of three lecturers and three students, advises programme management on quality issues.
-The subcommittee of the Faculty Examination Board for the Bachelor Farmaceutische Wetenschappen and Master Drug Discovery and Safety programmes has the responsibility to ensure the quality of examinations and assessments of the programme.
+The Programme Committee for both the Bachelor Farmaceutische Wetenschappen and Master Drug Discovery and Safety programmes, being composed of three lecturers and three students, advises programme management on quality issues.
+The sub-committee of the Faculty Examination Board for the Bachelor Farmaceutische Wetenschappen and the Master Drug Discovery and Safety programmes has the responsibility to ensure the quality of examinations and assessments of the programme.

-The Bachelor Farmaceutische Wetenschappen is a three-year, research-based, multi-disciplinary academic bachelor programme in the field of medicinal chemistry and drug discovery, geared toward the first stages of the drug discovery and development process.
-The programme is rooted in research done at the Department of Chemistry & Pharmaceutical Sciences of VU Amsterdam.
+The Master Drug Discovery and Safety programme is a two-year, research-based, multi-disciplinary academic master programme in the field of pharmacochemistry and drug discovery, synthesis and development, geared toward the first stages of the drug discovery and development process.
+The programme is rooted in the research done at the Department of Chemistry & Pharmaceutical Sciences of VU Amsterdam.
 The objectives of the programme are to educate students thoroughly in the molecular sciences for health and medicinal purposes.
-Students are offered knowledge of medicinal chemistry and drug action, are trained in a broad range of subjects in this domain as well as in general academic skills and academic attitudes.
+Students are also trained in academic skills and attitudes.